 From Jordan Tidd, Founder and Solo-Photographer

 Although sometimes it may be dark, you are never alone in this diagnosis and treatment journey.
 Approximately 80 million people have glaucoma around the world.
-Along with the gradual peripheral blindness, I personally find my vision to have this grainy pixelated film overtop.
-It's almost as if every moment of every day is seen as a painting, a work of art.
-I've learned to love it, and I use it often as inspiration in my photography editing.
 I suggest you take a minute to try find the best words to describe how glaucoma changes your vision.
 Don't focus on the fact that the disease is incurable, place your focus on your personal treatment plan and continue to live life as beautifully as ever.
-Feel free to reach out to the Eyes Open Photography email - firstname.lastname@example.org for help with your customization order!
 It can be difficult to explain your vision or struggles with glaucoma; but we want you to know that our eyes are all unique and you are never alone in this adventure of life!
+The number one goal at Eyes Open Photography is Glaucoma awareness, and I am so grateful to continue to raise awareness - one photograph at a time.

 Keep adventuring in sight,